 With UPVC windows, central heating and alarm.
 Separate telephone line.

-A traditional Irish village bar, which was trading up until 2003, when the liquor licence was sold off.
-It has been changed very little in the process of converting it into self catering accommodation, with the main focus on retaining it's charm and character, and so would convert back into a fully functioning pub with the minimum of effort (the addition of a liquor licence and necessary consents etc. would be required).
+A traditional Irish village bar, which was trading up until 2003, when the liquor license was sold off.
+It has been changed very little in the process of converting it into self catering accommodation, with the main focus on retaining it's charm and character, and so would convert back into a fully functioning pub with the minimum of effort (the addition of a liquor license and necessary consents etc. would be required).

 With Conroy's Bar etched glass panel to entrance door.

 Small porch.
 Wooden tongue and groove door to bar, with old style latch handle.

 With front facing UPVC etched glass window.
 Liscannor flag stone floor, polished mahogany bar counter with overhead lighting, bar pumps, mahogany shelving to back mirrored wall for optics and spirits, with shelving for glasses, minerals etc. Under counter shelving, sink, cooker point and drinks chiller.
 Wooden floor boards behind bar.
 Ample power points, till area. wall lights.
 Door to cellar/bedroom and back hall.

 Cellar/Barrel Store Bedroom.